My long commute back from work today.

 The features above on their own seem cool, but when you put them together you can start to see a stack of software and hardware technologies that could be used for a new AR eyewear project.

 The next part is definitely a leap, but I think we might see them this fall with a release sometime next year.
 The rumors have been pointing to a 2020 release for quite some time and it makes sense to announce them in 2019.
 The first generation will be a first step and will most likely require a strong dependency on existing devices, like an iPhone or Mac.
-Even five years later the Apple Watch still relies on the Apple Watch for most things, although it has been slowly moving towards a standalone thing.
+Even five years later the Apple Watch still relies on the iPhone for most things, although it has been slowly moving towards a standalone thing.

 So what is the “story” Apple tells for the first generation AR glasses?
 The more likely story is how the glasses can complement your iPhone and let you see some basic things like the time, notifications and widgets.
 There will probably be a couple apps upgraded to support AR like maps, measure, maps? and probably at least one new app.
 Again my assumption is they will be pretty limited, much like the first Apple Watch, but will have a couple really cool features to get people excited.
 Several years ago there was a patent filing by Apple for a ring like device and I thought it was silly at the time, but now I think it would be a really great way of interacting with a headset device.
 If you have a ring on imagine sliding your finger across it to scroll and tapping on it to select.